Bridlington: Ancient history

-In the fourth century AD, Count Theodosius set up signal stations on the North Yorkshire coast to warn of Saxon raids.
-Flamborough Head is also believed to have had one – probably on Beacon Hill, now a gravel quarry, from where Filey, Scarborough Castle and the Whitby promontory can be seen.
+Another position at Flamborough Head is also believed to have been a signal station – probably on Beacon Hill (now a gravel quarry) from where Filey, Scarborough Castle and the Whitby promontory can be seen.
+Another suggestion has been a line of signal stations stretching south round Bridlington Bay.
 A fort at Bridlington would have made a centre of operations for these.
-Another suggestion has been a line of signal stations stretching south round Bridlington Bay.
 This counterpart to the northern chain would have guarded a huge accessible anchorage from barbarian piracy.